ni/python-styleguide/docs/Coding-Conventions.md

 Additionally rules might be suffixed with one of the below:

-> 💻 - The convention is automatically enforced through tooling (I.e lint error)
+> 💻 - The convention is automatically enforced by `ni-python-styleguide` (By running `ni-python-styleguide lint ...`)
 >
-> ✨ - The convention is automatically fixed through tooling
+> ✨ - The convention is automatically fixed by `ni-python-stylgeuide` (`ni-python-styleguide` command doesn't exist yet)

 # This vs. other guides (like PEPs)

 This document serves as the single source of truth when it comes to Python coding conventions for NI code.
 Therefore other guides (such as the Google Python styleguide or various PEP-guides) are superseded by this one.

 In all cases where a convention comes from a PEP, it will be marked as such.

+# This vs. `ni-python-styleguide`

+Ideally, the conventions in this document would completely match the things `ni-python-styleguide` enforces.
+However, some checks we enforce don't correspond to conventions here as they either represent specific syntax issues or logic errors, both of which we assume the Python file is free from for the purposes of this document.

 ## Guides considered